IndomieGorengSatu/Mie/README.md

-## Why are oranges the smartest fruit?
-Because they are made to concentrate.
+## What did the left eye say to the right eye?
+Between us, something smells!